PEX runtime environment variables¶

 debugging PEX itself.

-subsequent runs will enjoy lower startup latency.
+once and subsequent runs will enjoy lower startup latency.

 Set the verbosity level of PEX debug logging.
 The higher the number, the more logging, with